pkhuong/cl-simd-vm/vm/vm-design.md

 the subsequence passed to each inner loop to always points to the beginning of local vectors.

+### Vector properties

+It is useful to know when a vector consists of the same constant replicated over all locations, or will not be used for masking operations, or even not used at all.
+A bitset of properties is associated with each vector variable.

 ### Predicated operations

 The chunking also introduces a reasonable granularity over which to introduce conditional branches.
-An operation that's predicated over a mask chunk that is known to be all -1 or all 0 can be executed more efficiently (or skipped).
-In order to exploit that, a summary is associated with each vector, to denote whether the current chunk is "all -1", "all 0", or neither ("unknown").
+An operation that's predicated over a mask chunk that is known to be all -1 or all 0 can be executed more efficiently (or skipped); this is easily determined by branching on the vector's constantness property.

-The default value for a summary is "unknown".
-Operations may, however, set it to a more precise value.
-Each operation is passed an argument to determine whether the computed values will be used as masks.
-If so, each value is defined (to 0 if the predicate mask isn't -1), and it is recommended to determine a useful summary value.

 Non-local (global) vectors may be used as masks.
-In that case, a result-less operation (`summary`) may be used to update its summary value with respect to the current chunk.
+In that case, a result-less operation (`summary`) may be used to update its property value with respect to the current chunk.

 ### Reduce operations

 Vectors that are only passed to reduce (fold) operations can be consumed incrementally chunk by chunk, avoiding the need to store full vectors.
-Local vector variables may be marked as reduceable vectors.
-Such vectors are meant to be initialised with a neutral value, and will be used as both destination and argument by reduce functions.
+Local vector variables are initialised with a neutral value and used as both destination and source vectors for reduce operations.

-Once all chunks have been processed by worker threads, their reduceable vectors are further reduced, and the single remaining vector reduced into a scalar.
+Once all chunks have been processed by worker threads, a sequence of reducer operations describe how to reduce such vectors pairwise, and then how to convert the final remaining vectors into scalar values.

 Concrete implementation
 -----------------------

-The basic block is represented with a vector of variable structures, and a vector of operations.
+The basic block is represented with a vector of variable structures, a vector of operations, and a vector of reduction steps.

-Each variable structure denotes whether it is a local or a global vector, its element type and initial element, and its position in the vector of variables.
-Global vectors also point to a mutable cell pointing to the whole vector (or filled with one as needed).
+Each variable structure denotes whether it is a local or a global vector, its element type and initial element, and its position in the vector of variables, and the information necessary to initialise the variable's property: constantness, liveness, whether it is used as a mask.
+The global flag is also a function: called with no argument, it returns a pre-allocated vector, or `nil` if none; called with one argument, it is used to update the vector corresponding to the variable.

-Each operation is a sequence in which the first element is the function to call, and the rest arguments.
-Arguments may be variable structures, or arbitrary scalars values.
+Each operation is a function to call, and a vector of arguments.
+References to variables should simply be replaced with each variable's location.

 Before execution, a vector of homogeneous vectors is allocated, and filled according to the variable structures.
 Global vectors are allocated for the whole basic block, while local ones are allocated per worker.
-A parallel vector of summary values (fixnums) is also allocated, per-worker.
+A parallel vector of property values (`unsigned`) is also allocated, per-worker.

-For each chunk in the iteration range, the operations are executed in sequence.
-The function is called with the vector of vectors, the summary vector, the number of element to process in the chunk, and the arguments in the remainder of the operation.
-Each argument that's actually a variable structure is replaced with two values: the corresponding vector variable's index, and the index at which the chunk begins (0 for local vectors).
-The typical argument list for a vector-processing function is thus: `(vectors summaries count mask-index mask-start flip-p for-mask-p dst-index dst-start ...)`.
+For each chunk in the iteration range, the property vector is reset to its initial value, and the operations are executed in sequence.
+Each function is called with a vector of addresses (the beginning of the vector's subsequence), the property vector, the beginning of the chunk, the size of the chunk, and the values in the argument vector.
+The typical argument list for a vector-processing function is thus:
+`(vectors properties start count mask-index flip-p dst-index ...)`.

-Finally, once all operations have been executed, all worker thread's reduceable vectors are pair-wise reduced, and the remaining vector reduced into a scalar.
+Finally, once all operations have been executed, the `reduce-step` are executed.
+Each reduce-step is similar to an op, but contains two
+functions: a 2arg-reducer and a 1arg-reducer.
+The 2arg function
+receives two vector and property vectors, and the rest of the arguments; the destination vector is the first one.
+For example, `2arg-sum` could have this argument list: `(vectors1 properties1 vectors2 properties2 start count mask-index flip-p dst-index src-index)`.
+It would then take the partial sum in vectors2's dst-index'th vector, and increment the dst vector in vector1 with it.
+Once that is done, `1arg-sum` is called to compute a single scalar value from the temporary vectors.
+In this case, it is called with only one pair of vectors and properties.